Special Weather Statement issued for Delta, Menominee by NWS - NewsBreak

 Special Weather Statement issued for Delta, Menominee by NWS

-Effective: 2021-09-07 14:00:00 EDT Expires: 2021-09-07 16:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Delta; Menominee Strong thunderstorms will impact portions of west central Delta and central Menominee Counties through 400 PM EDT/300 PM CDT/ At 328 PM EDT/228 PM CDT/, Doppler radar was tracking strong thunderstorms along a line extending from 7 miles east of La Branche to 9 miles north of Stephenson.
-Movement was east at 30 mph.
-HAZARD...Winds in excess of 30 mph and pea size hail.
+Effective: 2021-09-07 14:00:00 EDT Expires: 2021-09-07 06:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with these storms and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Delta; Menominee Strong thunderstorms will impact portions of southwestern Delta and Menominee Counties through 645 AM EDT/545 AM CDT/ At 618 AM EDT/518 AM CDT/, Doppler radar was tracking strong thunderstorms along a line extending from near Powers to 6 miles west of Wausaukee.
+Movement was east at 50 mph.
+HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Gladstone and Rapid River.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...30 MPHalerts.weather.gov
+These storms will remain over mainly rural areas of southwestern Delta and Menominee Counties, including the following locations Daggett, Swanson, Ingalls, Wells State Park and Spalding.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0